tjbronx92/TipsAndCheatsheats/example_code/py/Scalling_Generators.md

 for square in fetch_squares(MAX):
     print(square)
 ```
-- The entire *squares* list must be populated before for loop can print *square* variable.
+- The entire *squares* list must be populated before FOR loop can begin to output *square* variable.
 The larger the list, the more memory is hogged.